hrtovey/heather-website/src/post/2021-08-27_9-resources-to-learn-frontend-development.md

 ---
-title: "9 Resources to Learn Front-End Development"
+title: "Learn Front-End Development with These Free Resources and Project Ideas"
 slug: "frontend-development-resources"
 date: "2021-08-27"
 pillar: false
 categories:
   - "web development"
 coverImage: "./images/getting-started-shopify-theme-editor.png"
 excerpt: "Are you interested in becoming a Front-End web developer?
 Or maybe you want to know a bit more about how to code so that you can tweak your site?
-Use these 9 resources to help speed up your learning journey."
+Use these resources and project ideas to help speed up your learning journey."
 ---

 Have you seen those articles across the web with 1000+ free tools to get you started?
 I don't know about you, but those lists can be a little overwhelming.